 Researchers and students with network experiments should not plan to use the University's production network services for their research without authorization, and should understand that disruption of normal network service will not be permitted.

 There are national and international projects that rely on cooperation and collaboration of large numbers of computer systems to conduct research.
 You may not use your account on central University shared servers to cooperate in such projects, though you may elect to use a personally-owned device connected to the campus network so long as the quantity of data transmitted does not affect network performance adversely for the rest of the campus.
 Some departments may also give permission for their locally controlled computers to be used for such a purpose.
-Some cooperative projects, for example the TOR project, carry the risk of the Princeton participant's device’s being in violation of University policy because of the nature or content of network traffic passing through the device, particularly if it serves as an exit node.
-Those wishing to participate in such projects should be cautious for this reason and may be asked to withdraw from participation if violation of University policies occurs.
+Some cooperative projects, for example, the TOR project, carry the risk of the University participant's device’s being in violation of University policy because of the nature or content of network traffic passing through the device, particularly if it serves as an exit node.
+Those wishing to participate in such projects should be cautious for this reason and may be asked to withdraw from participation if a violation of University policies occurs.

 When possible, the eduroam service should be used for wireless network access.
 Temporary visitors with eduroam credentials from their home institutions are able with those credentials to use the University’s unrestricted campus services.
 Temporary visitors and members of the University community who use the visitor wireless service must comply with the University’s policies regarding network and Internet use.
 Abusive behaviors that disrupt campus service can result in a device being blocked indefinitely from further use of any University network services.
 When using Princeton University eduroam access from other eduroam-participating institutions, you must remember you are representing the University, and must refrain from activity that interferes with the host’s network performance or that brings opprobrium to the host school.

-At Princeton, mass electronic mailings are permitted only as authorized by appropriate University offices.
+At Princeton University, mass electronic mailings are permitted only as authorized by appropriate University offices.
 The same authority would govern e-mail to those constituencies, even if the sender does not use the official list, but creates multiple smaller groups to accomplish the same end.
 In general, the same authority approves the use of large e-mail lists as approves large paper mailings to the same audiences.
 You may not send large mass e-mailings or voice mailings without the appropriate University authorization.

 Appropriate authorization also must be obtained to conduct Web-based or e-mail surveys, whether among members of the campus community or of people outside the University.
-Surveys related to research and instruction must obtain approval from the University’s Institutional Review Panel on Human Subjects, and, in the case of undergraduate research, from Office of Dean of the College.
+Surveys related to research and instruction must obtain approval from the University’s Institutional Review Board for Human Subjects, and, in the case of undergraduate research, from Office of Dean of the College.
 Special approval is not needed for departments seeking feedback on their courses or services, nor for recognized organizations canvassing their members.

 "Spamming" is spreading electronic messages or postings widely and without good purpose.
 "Bombing," sometimes known as "spamming" as well, is bombarding an individual, group, or system with numerous repeated messages.
 Both actions interfere with system and network performance and may be harassing to the victims, which in the case of newsgroups can number in the thousands.
 Both are violations of University regulations.
 Sometimes, people spam unintentionally.
 If e-mail is sent to a large list of people with all the addresses visible (rather than blind-copied or via a group list) and someone accidentally replies to "all," rather than just to the sender, the reply is copied to everyone on the list.
 Deliberate replies of this nature will be considered a violation of University regulations.